 9. It can improve and strengthen their vision for life.

 Your toddler has years ahead of using his or her vision for closeup work like reading, taking tests, and working on computers in school, which we now know can be damaging to our sight.
 Now is the time to strengthen their sight by spending time outside where it’s light!
 They then are using their eyes to focus on far away subjects in the distance, birds in the sky, and finding figures in the clouds, according to the Optometry And Vision Science Journal.

 10. Dirt can improve immunity!

-Expanding on the last two health benefits, playing in dirt and soil, being exposed to different microbes and bacteria, can actually build up your child’s immunity.
-Of course I wouldn’t recommend actually eating those mud pies your toddler is making in the backyard, but according to our research and quoting our pediatrician, “A little dirt won’t hurt!”
+Expanding on the last two health benefits, playing in dirt and soil, being exposed to different microbes and bacteria, can build up your child’s immunity.
+Of course, I wouldn’t recommend eating those mud pies your toddler is making in the backyard, but according to our research and quoting our pediatrician, “A little dirt won’t hurt!”

 11. Making a mess = Making memories!

 I read a sign once that said, “Excuse our mess, we’re making memories,” and my initial reaction was this: your home doesn’t need to be a mess for your children to make memories if that’s not “your thing.”
 Frankly, the idea of a consistently messy house personally makes me completely stressed out, and for me, that’s not conducive to making happy memories at all!
 But I get it, making a mess is fun!
 And I do enjoy the time spent outside getting dirty with my children.
 There will be plenty of time for me to fix my manicure, but right now, we’ll make muddy memories outside (and we’ll leave the mess there, too)!